qudo-code/qudo-code/README.md

 Some state machine stuffs -- State machines are so fun, check out this POC I am working on called [State Machine Snacks](https://github.com/qudo-lucas/state-machine-snacks).
 Also checkout [xstate-component-tree](https://github.com/tivac/xstate-component-tree) which heavily inspired SMS.

-Some autonomous aircraft stuff -- a super back burner side project, but me and a friend are building a drone using a Rasberry Pi and Python.
+Some autonomous drone stuff -- a super back burner side project, but me and a friend are building a drone using a Rasberry Pi and Python.
+End goal would be to make a bot that can hover and follow a person using Tensorflow and a [Coral](https://coral.ai/products/accelerator/) for image processing.

 ## 👀 Templates
 I have a lot of fun thinking through project architecture and making ergonic templates.